 THE ARCHITECTURAL HERITAGE OF RAJASTHAN

 We are bound with the imposing beauty of Indian architecture and one of its striking features is “Jharokha“.
-In actual terms, it is a traditional overhung (enclosed or semi enclosed) balcony and sometimes projecting outside as a Bay Window from upper stories of historical monuments of the medieval era particularly in Rajasthan, Gujarat and Madhya pradesh.
+In actual terms, it is a traditional overhung (enclosed or semi enclosed) balcony.
+They sometimes acts as a Bay windows by projecting outside from upper stories of historical monuments of the medieval era particularly in Rajasthan, Gujarat and Madhya pradesh.

 OIRGIN OF JHAROKHA :

 The origin of these fenestration are still uncertain but researchers found jharokhas associated with the multistory structures and balconies of 3rd century BC of Mauryan empire.

 Similar structures/ windows are also found in Islamic architecture which are known as “Mashrabiyas”.